sammck/tp-hub/README.md

 ## Copy the Cloudflare Global API Key
 Go to https://dash.cloudflare.com/profile/api-tokens, and click on "View" next to "Global API Key".
 You will be prompted for your Cloudflare password.
 Make a note of the displayed key value; you will use it later to configure Cloudflare for use with the hub.

+## Register a public DNS Zone that you can administer
+To serve requests to the Internet on well-known, easy-to-remember names, and to enable certificate generation for SSL/HTTPS, you must be able to create your own public DNS records that resolve to your hub's public service HTTP/HTTPS IP address.
+Administration and serving of this DNS zone will be delegated to Cloudflare (see below).
+But before you can do that you need to register a public DNS domain, or already have administrative access to a dedicated public domain.
+We will call it `${PARENT_DNS_DOMAIN}` (e.g., `smith-vacation-home.com`).
+You can use Cloudflare, AWS Route53, Squarespace, GoDaddy or whatever registrar you like.

+Later, you will be asked to update the nameserver (NS) records for this domain to point at Cloudflare's nameservers (this is automatically done for you if you registered the domain through CloudFlare).

 ## Copy this project directory tree onto the hub host machine
 A copy of this directory tree must be placed on the host machine.
 You can do this in several ways; for example: